Designated Authorized Representative (DAR)

 DAR Forms

-Designated Authorized Representative for Adults (Diminished Capacity)
+Form 1 - Designated Authorized Representative for Adults (No Diminished Mental Capacity)

 If the statements below are all true:

-Then click here to access the form.
+Then click here to access the DAR Request Form (No Diminished Mental Capacity)

 If the statements below are all true:

-Then click here to access the form.
+Then click here to access the DAR Request Form (Diminished Mental Capacity)

-PLEASE NOTE: Approved DAR access is effective for up to one year from the date of approval unless the authorization specifies a shorter period.
-An approved DAR can also be revoked by filling out this form: DAR Revocation Form.
+PLEASE NOTE: Approved DAR access is effective for up to one (1) year from the date of approval, unless the authorization specifies a shorter period of time.